po5/memo/README.md

 `memo-last`
 Opens the last non-deleted file that isn't the current file, and isn't in the same directory if `hide_same_dir=yes`.
 Also closes the menu if it's open.

+`memo-search`
+Brings up a search box, type your keywords and press Enter.
+This finds entries that contain every keyword.
+Enclose your search in double quotes for exact matches.

 Navigation keybinds for vanilla menu can be configured through `script-opts/memo.conf`.